dustming/basinmaker/docs/installation.rst

 #.
 Install anaconda

     The installer of anaconda can be installed from `here <https://www.anaconda.com/>`_.
-Note for windows system, please activate the 'Register Anaconda3 as my default python 3.8'
+Note for windows system, please activate the 'Register Anaconda3 as my default python 3.9'

 #.
 Create an empty python environment and then active it

-    For windows system, search and open "Anacoda Prompt" (Windows) to active a conda command line. **Users must make sure that they have the proper privileges to create environment variables (e.g., run Anacoda Prompt as administrator will work)**.
+    For windows system, search and open "Anacoda Prompt" (Windows) to active a conda command line. **Users must make sure:**

+    * They have the proper privileges to create environment variables (e.g., run Anacoda Prompt as administrator will work)

+    * DO NOT USE Anaconda Powershell Prompt

     Then

     .. code-block::

       conda create --name <any_name_for_env>